Installation¶

 possible, though, to install an alternative compiler, for example

-, that supports the use of OpenMP
+g++, that supports the use of OpenMP.

-successfully configured the compilation files,
+After CMake successfully configured the compilation files,

-can be compiled by running:
+FastChem can be compiled by running:

 make

-Upon successful compilation, the executable fastchem
+Upon successful compilation, the executable fastchem should be

-present in the main FastChem
+present in the main FastChem folder.
+If the optional Python

-will be automatically compiled twice
+interface is used, FastChem will be automatically compiled twice

 because the Python version requires different compiler options.